An income statement is one of the most pivotal financial statements that explains the net income earned by your business during the accounting period.

 For example, when a car manufacturer sells some scrap material, the scrap’s income will be considered a non-operating revenue.

 The cost of sales refers to the expenditure made by the small business to earn operating revenue.
 In the same example of the car manufacturer, when he makes expenditure on buying spare parts to manufacture a car will be considered as an operating expense.

 When you deduct the cost of sales from the operating revenue, you will get the gross margin.
-A high gross margin indicates that the business can retain more capital and have sufficient money to pay other expenses and debt obligations.
+A high gross margin indicates that the business can retain more capital.
+And it has sufficient money to pay other expenses and debt obligations.

 They are incurred to run day-to-day transactions of a business.
 For example, the salary of a sweeper or tea and refreshment expenses are non-operating expenses.

 Earnings before Interest, Tax, Depreciation, and Amortization (EBITDA)

 The EBITDA is derived by deducting non-operating or other expenses except for the interest, tax, depreciation, and amortization expenses from the gross margin.
 It indicates the overall performance of the business as it considers the net income before deducting interest, tax, depreciation, and amortization expenses.

 EBITDA = Gross Margin – Non-operating Expenses except Interest, Tax, Depreciation, and Amortization

 EBITDA = Net Profit = Interest + Tax + Depreciation + Amortization

 Additional expenses will include interest expense, income tax expense, gains or losses from the sale of exceptional items, and depreciation or amortization expense.